Relationships between minimum rank problem parameters for cobipartite graphs: Introduction

 A natural question then becomes:\ Under what conditions is the minimum rank of a pattern actually given by its triangle number?
 For example, this question was the focus of \cite{johnson_and_canto, johnson_and_link, johnson_and_zhang}.
 In examining small examples, equality between the minimum rank and the triangle number seems common, and the phenomenon whereby a gap may exist between the two remains poorly understood.

-A different minimum rank problem starts not with a pattern but with a simple graph $G$ and asks for the smallest rank of a symmetric matrix whose zero-nonzero pattern off the diagonal matches that of the adjacency matrix of $G$.
-This is known as the minimum rank problem for graphs.
+A different minimum rank problem, the minimum rank problem for graphs, starts with a simple graph $G$ and asks for the smallest rank of a symmetric matrix whose zero-nonzero pattern off the diagonal matches that of the adjacency matrix of $G$, a value called the \defterm{minimum rank} of $G$.
 (See \cite[Section 2.1]{hls22} and the survey \cite{fh07}.)
-In the context of the inverse eigenvalue problem for graphs \cite{hogben2005}, this corresponds to finding the maximum multiplicity of an eigenvalue of a symmetric matrix meeting this combinatorial description.
+In terms of the inverse eigenvalue problem for graphs \cite{hogben2005}, this is equivalent to finding the maximum multiplicity of an eigenvalue of a matrix meeting that combinatorial description, a value equal to the maximum nullity of such a matrix.
+This is called the \defterm{maximum nullity} of $G$.

+Connecting the two minimum rank problems described above is the chief motivation for the present paper, which proceeds as follows.
+Section \ref{sec:preliminaries} establishes definitions and terminology needed throughout the paper, and recalls some inequalities relating various combinatorial parameters of a graph that play a role in bounding its minimum rank.
+We also introduce the class of cobipartite graphs, those with a complement that is bipartite.

+Section \ref{sec:triangles-and-forcing-sets} explores how triangles in the zero-nonzero patterns of the symmetric matrices associated with a graph correspond to zero forcing sets for the graph that obey certain constraints.
+A number of zero forcing parameters are ones we can interpret in terms of the largest size of a triangle in such a pattern that is in some way independent of the diagonal entries of the pattern.

+Section \ref{sec:triangles and forcing of partitioned graphs} examines graphs in which the edges that cross some partition correspond to the $\ast$ entries in a given pattern.
+We find that triangles within the pattern correspond to zero forcing sets from which the forcing process can proceed in a way that respects the partition.